cseanburns/systems-librarianship/src/6c-install-koha.md

 ```

 You should see a welcome screen with an onboarding process.
+Enter the username and password from the `sudo koha-passwd bibliolib` command to begin.

+It will take a few minutes to step through the installer.
+The documentation for the web installer is helpful (see link below).
 Follow the steps, and be sure to complete the forms and accept the default options, but
-read through each step to understand what is being configured.
+read through each step and refer to the documentation to understand what is being configured.

-The documentation for the web installer is helpful.
-Enter the username and password from the `sudo koha-passwd bibliolib` command.
-Note that it might take a while to step through the installer.

-One thing to do is to add sample libraries and sample patrons during the install.
+For example, you can add sample libraries and sample patrons during the install.
-More generally, be sure to follow instructions as you click through each step.
-Add lots of samples to play around with after the install completes.

 When you are on the last page of the install, create an **Administrator identity**, and
 be sure to save this information.